Ben: Well, you never know.

 - High Concept: A treasure map hidden on the back of the Declaration Of Independence.
 Concepts don't get much higher than that.

-- Hollywood History: There were founding fathers, and several were part of an organization known as the Freemasons, which some claim was related tangentially to the Knights Templar.
-But part of the movie's premise is that there was a Secret History of the Freemasons and Knight Templar, so it can also be labeled under Artistic License.
+- Hollywood History: There were Founding Fathers, and several were part of an organization known as the Freemasons, which some claim was related tangentially to the Knights Templar.
+But part of the movie's premise is that there was a Secret History of the Freemasons and the Knight Templar, so it can also be labeled under Artistic License.